-Everglades in South Florida is famous around the world.
-The tropical wetland is so vast and home to birds, lizards and of course alligators.
-But still, many visitors miss out on the greatness of the Everglades.
-Here you find 7 reasons to ditch the beach at least for a day and visit the Everglades.
+South Florida’s vast Everglades — home to birds, lizards and, of course, alligators — is famous around the world.
+Still, many visitors miss out on its greatness.
+Here you find 7 reasons to ditch the beach at least for a day and explore the Everglades.

 Everglades and alligators are strongly associated with Florida.
 They represent the vast and untamed wilderness of the state.
 As long as Florida has existed, so has Everglades and its most long lived inhabitants.
 Just like sunshine, beaches and palm trees are symbols of Florida, so are Everglades and the gators.

 2. Alligators call it their home

 A highlight to every visit to the Everglades is the opportunity to see wild alligators.
 Seeing an alligator or crocodile at a zoo is not the same as seeing a wild one in nature.
 Just make sure that you stay at a comfortable distance when you try to get a peek.

 Alligators are a big deal, but Everglades is not only their home.
 It’s also inhabited by a great variety of birds and lizards.
 The birds are stunning, and the water more often than not expose their beautiful reflections.
 You just hope a hungry gator won’t pass by the seemingly unattentive birds.

 4. To learn something new

 The Everglades can teach you a lot about nature.
 A fact that surprises many visitors is that it’s not really a swamp.
 Instead, Everglades is a giantic slow-moving river.
 The water slowly but surely moves from north and Lake Okechobee all the hundred miles (160 km) south to Florida Bay.

 5. Or just to spend a day in nature